-Samsung has supersized the Galaxy experience with the Galaxy S20 Ultra, and with that big beautiful 6.9-inch screen comes a larger and heavier phone than even last year's Galaxy Note 10+.
+The best Samsung Galaxy S20 Ultra cases protect Samsung's supersized flagship, and with that big beautiful 6.9-inch screen comes a larger and heavier phone than even last year's devices.
 While I can understand not wanting to bulk up your S20 Ultra, a case is not optional on a phone this big; you need a protective case to add grip to that big glass back and add some cushions or shock-absorbing bumpers to the corners.
-From clear and thin to big and functional, these are the best cases to buy your new flagship.
+From clear and ultra thin cases to big and functional, these are the best Galaxy S20 Ultra cases to buy your new flagship.

 Want to show off your S20 Ultra's glass-backed beauty while still protecting it from scratches, slips, and the oh-so-dreaded shatter?
 This case gives you robust bumper and corner protection and a crystal clear back.

-Speck's iconic grip pattern is traditionally a place for grime to accumulate over time, but these days Speck puts a Microban treatement on the case so it repels germs and helps keep your phone's filth from infecting you.
+Speck's iconic grip pattern is traditionally a place for grime to accumulate over time, but these days Speck puts a Microban treatment on the case, so it repels germs and helps keep your phone's filth from infecting you.

 With extra protection in the corners and a crystal clear back, this durable case proves that not all clear cases have to be dainty.
 You can get it in clear with orange or red accents or a smoky black as well.